axeluhl/sailing-analytics/wiki/typical-development-scenarios.md

 ## Import Another Year of Magnetic Declination Values

 Under java/com.sap.sailing.declination/resources we store magnetic declination values, using one file per year.
 The resolution at which we usually store those is one degree of latitude and longitude, each.
-When for a year those values aren't found in a file, an online request is performed to the [[www.ngdc.noaa.gov/geomag-web/]](NOAA service) which can be time and bandwidth consuming.
+When for a year those values aren't found in a file, an online request is performed to the [NOAA Service](http://www.ngdc.noaa.gov/geomag-web/) which can be time and bandwidth consuming.
 Therefore, it is a good idea to keep a file with cached declination values around for the current year.

 To produce such a file, use the main(...) method of class com.sap.sailing.declination.impl.DeclinationStore.
 There are pre-defined launch configurations in place in the com.sap.sailing.declination bundle project.
 Adjust the from/to year parameters for the current year.
 The process usually takes several hours to complete at a one-degree resolution.
 Don't forget to commit the resulting resources/declination-<year> file to git.